The Builders Arms Hotel is a landmark public-house on Gertrude Street, Fitzroy.

 The custodians of The Builders Arms Hotel today are Andrew McConnell, Josh Murphy and Anthony Hammond.
 Respectful of its rich history and old bones, they have lovingly restored the pub with Projects of Imagination designer Dion Hall.

-Acclaimed chef Andrew McConnell is co-owner of Cumulus Inc., in Flinders Lane central Melbourne, Cutler & Co. in Fitzroy and Golden Fields in St Kilda.
+Acclaimed chef Andrew McConnell is co-owner of Cumulus Inc. and Supernormal in Flinders Lane central Melbourne, Cutler & Co. in Fitzroy and Luxembourg in St Kilda.

 Josh Murphy comes to The Builders after being head chef at Cumulus Inc. He has also worked at Three, One, Two, and at Circa, the Prince.
 Josh was recently awarded 2012 Young Chef of the Year by The Age.